Improving our road network

 Finally, road occupation charges to charge developers for blocking precious lanes on arterial roads during building works have recommenced after they were suspended in response to the coronavirus outbreak.

-We’ll also be targeting three key ‘traffic hotspots’ in Melbourne’s west, south-east, and east with the technology and resources to keep traffic moving:
+We’re also targeting three key ‘traffic hotspots’ in Melbourne’s west, south-east, and east with the technology and resources to keep traffic moving:

 - In the west, taking in the suburbs of Werribee, Point Cook, Altona and the outskirts of Williamstown.